 Pete Taylor, procurement manager at the Dallas location, finds that M1 enables more-informed buying decisions.
 He looks at historical materials usage to pinpoint buying patterns.
 Though not an IT person, he too can easily modify grids and fields to draw out relevant information.

 “We can figure out our volumes with certain vendors, know what’s received or not, who’s on time, who’s overdue, and negotiate better pricing and terms,” Taylor said.

 Beyond that, he appreciates the ease of M1’s daily use.
-It’s simple to create and send orders, and send faxes or emails directly from the screen where he enters purchase orders.
-He quickly sets up parts, finds parts and organizes parts into similar groups.
+It’s simple to create and send orders and send faxes or emails directly from the screen where he enters purchase orders.
+He quickly sets up parts, finds parts, and organizes parts into similar groups.

 Consistently Superior Support

 Proctor also notes that Glidepath’s relationship with Bowen & Groves contributes significantly to the company’s satisfaction with M1 software.
-When the Auckland office needs assistance with a custom report or other question, a Bowen & Groves Australia contact is continuously available by phone or email to answer any questions.
+When the Auckland office needs assistance with a custom report or other questions, a Bowen & Groves Australia contact is continuously available by phone or email to answer any questions.
 Likewise, if Dallas needs help, a Bowen & Groves USA contact is available.

 “Every time you ring up, you know you’re going to get an answer or support, and to me that is an enormous advantage,” Proctor said.
 “The support systems are tops.
 The way they support users is really probably the best I’ve seen.
 I can’t speak highly enough of the staff and support we get.
 We know we will be taken care of.”